e-c-k-e-r/vall-e/docs/models.md

     * in theory, attention *could* deduce this from the amount of masked tokens vs unmasked tokens in the sequence.
     * in reality, the model shouldn't really need to reference this anyways, as there's no reason for the model to make use of this information when it's trying to predict what *all* masked tokens should be.
 * predicting the "duration" (the output audio token window) is kept within the model itself, by autoregressievly inferencing the duration for a given input prompt (text + audio).
-  * the model can already "know" the duration for a given prompt already from an AR RVQ level 0, by predicting when to output the stop token, so it makes sense to re-use the model for this.
+  * the model can already "know" the duration for a given prompt already from an AR codebook level 0, by predicting when to output the stop token, so it makes sense to re-use the model for this.
   * the output length is a simple tokenized sequence where each token is a base-10 digit.
     * it could be in any base, but it's simple to just treat each token ID as a digit, then cast the string to an int.
     * this could literally also not be relying on an AR sequence to predict.